 Suffering From Analysis Paralysis?
 You Should See An Optimization Specialist

 One of the major reasons Crazy Egg exists is that it’s so easy to get overwhelmed by data.
-Our aim was to make it super easy to boil reams of information down to the essence of what’s going on behind the scenes of your website, using visual reports rather than massive lists, or charts.
+Our aim is to make it super easy to boil reams of information down to the essence of what’s going on behind the scenes of your website, using visual reports rather than massive lists, or charts.

 Our tools are self-service, but there’s always bound to be questions around strategy!
 To that end, we sat down with a CRO professional and had him answer a bunch of frequently asked questions from customers, including: